 Only the admin who deployed the app or add-in or a global admin can delete or remove it.

 Select an app from the list view.
 On the Configuration tab, select which apps to remove.

 Is Integrated apps available in sovereign cloud?

-No. Integrated apps aren't available to sovereign cloud customers.
+No. Integrated apps aren't available to sovereign cloud customers at this time.

 Is Integrated apps available in government clouds?

-No. Integrated apps aren't available to government cloud customers.
+No. Integrated apps aren't available to government cloud customers at this time.